Geometric embedding for regularity structures: An isomorphism for the deformed Grossman-Larson Hopf algebra

 We shall denote by $\CH_{\text{ {DGL}}}$ the deformed Grossman-Larson Hopf algebra.
 This is due to the following theorem \cite[Theorem 3.4]{BM22}:

 \begin{theorem} The product $\tilde{\star}$ is dual to the deformed Butcher-Connes-Kreimer coproduct $\Delta_{\text{ {DBCK}}}$. \end{theorem}

-In \cite[Theorem 2.7]{BM22}, the authors prove that there exists an isomorphism $\Theta$ between the pre-Lie algebra $E_{\text{ {DGL}}}$ associated with the deformed Grossman-Larson Hopf algebra and the pre-Lie algebra $E_{\text{ {GL}}}$ associated with the original Grossman-Larson Hopf algebra.
+In \cite[Theorem 2.7]{BM22}, the authors prove that there exists an isomorphism $\Theta$ between the pre-Lie algebra $E_{\text{ {GL}}}$ associated with the Grossman-Larson Hopf algebra and the pre-Lie algebra $E_{\text{ {DGL}}}$ associated with the deformed Grossman-Larson Hopf algebra.
 One can describe recursively the isomorphism $\Theta$ by \begin{equs} \end{equs} Using the isomorphism $\Theta$, together with Theorem~\ref{Guin-Oudom}, we can now prove:

 \begin{theorem} The deformed Grossman-Larson Hopf algebra $\CH_{\text{ {DGL}}}$ is isomorphic as a Hopf algebra to the original Grossman-Larson Hopf algebra $\CH_{\text{ {GL}}}$. \end{theorem} \begin{proof} Let $\Theta$ denote the isomorphism between the pre-Lie Algebras associated to $\CH_{\text{ {GL}}}$ and $\CH_{\text{ {DGL}}}$.
 We let $G: \catname{PreLie} \rightarrow \catname{Hopf}$ denote the Guin-Oudom functor.
 Then, $\Phi := G(\Theta)$ is an isomorphism between $\CH_{\text{ {GL}}}$ and $\CH_{\text{ {DGL}}}$ in the category of Hopf algebras. \end{proof}